OGuess10/napari-microtubules/README.md

         - for macOS & linux: `. venv/bin/activate`
         - for windows: `.\venv\Scripts\activate`
     - install dependencies manually, or run `pip install -r dependencies.txt`

+## to run as python program:
 - run main.py: `python3 main.py`

+## to run as napari plugin:
+- run napari
+- select Microtubules Segmentation from the Plugins menu
+- click Run on the right-hand side